The real estate investing business can be a time-consuming endeavor.

 On the top right area, you will find a red monitor icon.

-When clicked, it will display a short educational video that shows you how you can use this area.
+When clicked, it will display a short educational video showing you how to use this area.

 One important button to take into consideration is the “View” button that you find at the bottom right of each property.

-When you click it, it will bring you to a more detailed page that is connected with the above-mentioned workflow system.
+Clicking it will bring you to a more detailed page connected with the workflow system mentioned above.

-With the little arrows at the top right, you can switch between the properties you already have in your list without having to go back to the list we were coming from.
+With the little arrows at the top right, you can switch between the properties you already have in your list without returning to the list we were coming from.

 Unfortunately, I couldn’t go back to the list from the link on this page.